 Marstons Mills Historical Walk – Saturday, August 26, 9:30-10:30 am, Marstons Mills

 Fall is the best time to see migratory birds in flight.
-Led by Long Pasture naturalist and expert birder Chris Walz and historian Daniel Halsam III, check out the birds of Eagle Pond and learn about the history of the area.
+Led by Long Pasture naturalist and expert birder Chris Walz and historian Daniel Haslam III, check out the birds of Eagle Pond and learn about the history of the area.
 The 152-acre Eagle Pond Sanctuary is a unique habitat, which includes the kettle hole pond for which the Sanctuary is named, a mature pine forest encircling the pond, 3 saucer ponds (including a vernal pool), meadows at Ropes Field, historic Bell Farm, and a rare Atlantic White Cedar swamp.
 Eagle Pond Sanctuary is undoubtedly the most popular privately held conservation area in the Town of Barnstable.
+Click here for information and to register.

 Sandy Neck Fall Migration Hike – Saturday, September 23, 9 am-Noon, West Barnstable